-InteractDone [Client \rightarrow SM] cancel-shutdown: BOOL Valid Responses: Shutdow vnCancelled This message is used by a client to to notify the SM that it is done interacting. cancelled.
-Cancel-shutdown may I to True indicates that the user has requested that the entire shutdown be youly be True if the corresponding SaveYourself message specified Any or Errors for the interact-style field.
-Otherwise, cancel-shutdown SaveYourselfDone [Client \rightarrow Sl M] success: BOOL Valid Responses: SaveCor mplete, Die, ShutdownCancelled updated.
-After sending SaveYou celled , or Die message before ch to indicate that all of the properties representing its state have been considered in the client must wait for a SaveComplete , ShutdownCan and an analysing its state.
-If the SaveYourself operation was successful, then the dot True ; otherwise the client should set it to False .
-Example If a client tries to save its s field of the SaveYourselfD tate and runs out of disk space, it should return False in the success Done message.
-SaveYourselfPhase2Request [C $Client \rightarrow SM$ Valid Responses: Shutdow vnCancelled, SaveYourselfPhase2 This message is sent by a client to cent, so it can continue its state. to indicate that it needs to be informed when all the other clients are quies- Die [Client \leftarrow SM] Valid Responses: Connect ionClosed ie it sends a Die message.
-Before the client dies it responds by sending a may then close its connection to the SM at any time.
-SaveComplete [Client \leftarrow SM] Valid Responses: When the SM is done with a chec ckpoint, it will send each of the clients a SaveComplete message.
-The

-Shutdown Cancelled [Client / CMI Shiiidown Cancened ı∟ınenı ← - SIVI I reason: LISTofARRAY8
+InteractDone [Client \rightarrow SM]

+cancel-shutdown: BOOL

+Valid Responses: ShutdownCancelled

+This message is used by a client to notify the SM that it is done interacting.

+Setting the cancel-shutdown field to True indicates that the user has requested that the entire shutdown be cancelled.
+Cancel-shutdown may only be True if the corresponding SaveYourself message specified True for the shutdown field and Any or Errors for the interact-style field.
+Otherwise, cancel-shutdown must be False.

+SaveYourselfDone [Client \rightarrow SM]

+success: BOOL

+Valid Responses: SaveComplete, Die, ShutdownCancelled

+This message is sent by a client to indicate that all of the properties representing its state have been updated.
+After sending SaveYourselfDone the client must wait for a SaveComplete, ShutdownCancelled, or Die message before changing its state.
+If the SaveYourself operation was successful, then the client should set the success field to True; otherwise the client should set it to False.

+If a client tries to save its state and runs out of disk space, it should return False in the success field of the SaveYourselfDone message.

+SaveYourselfPhase2Request [Client \rightarrow SM]

+Valid Responses: ShutdownCancelled, SaveYourselfPhase2

+This message is sent by a client to indicate that it needs to be informed when all the other clients are quiescent, so it can continue its state.

+Die [Client \leftarrow SM]

+Valid Responses: ConnectionClosed

+When the SM wants a client to die it sends a Die message.
+Before the client dies it responds by sending a ConnectionClosed message and may then close its connection to the SM at any time.

+SaveComplete [Client ← SM]

+Valid Responses:

+When the SM is done with a checkpoint, it will send each of the clients a SaveComplete message.
+The client is then free to change its state.

+X Session Management Protocol

+ShutdownCancelled [Client ← SM]